-- 1) Select the continent/country of the server on which the device is registered. - 2) Enter the Device Domain Name.
+- 1) Select the continent/country of the server on which the device is registered. - 2) The Server Address of the HiDDNS server appears by default: www.hiddns.com. - 3) Enter the Device Domain Name.
 You can use the alias you registered in the HiDDNS server or define a new device domain name.
 If a new alias of the device domain name is defined in the NVR, it will replace the old one registered on the server.
 You can register the alias of the device domain name in the HiDDNS server first and then enter the alias to the Device Domain Name in the NVR; you can also enter the domain name directly on the NVR to create a new one.

-Figure 12.
+Figure 11.
 8 HiDDNS Settings Interface